 One exception is Lactic Acid, which your body makes on its own (I spend a lot of time in the PICU trying to prevent little bodies from making it, but that’s a whole different issue).
 Lactic acid has been shown to be fine in pregnant animals, but we don’t have evidence in humans.
 So, the official recommendation is to use with caution, but as it is found in your body anyways….
 I don’t screen it out of products.
 It is in you already.

-I’ve seen a few books that say Glycolic Acid is fine, and there are many physicians that tell this to their patients.
+I’ve seen a few books that say Glycolic Acid is fine, and there are many physicians that tell this to their patients, but it isn’t universally accepted.
 However, its official pregnancy category is that there isn’t enough info so should be avoided.
 The “correct” type of study to prove the safety of Glycolic Acid will simply never be done, so many physicians have looked at the current evidence and feel fine recommending it.
 I personally avoided it while pregnant and it’s one I look for when recommending products as safe or not.

 I also want to point out that Citric Acid is found usually in very small amounts at the very end of ingredient lists.
 It is typically there to help modulate pH in a product.
 You likely expose yourself to more Citric Acid in one glass of OJ than you would in a year of using such a product.
 I avoided it in my first 2 trimesters, but lightened up in my third trimester when I realized I was being a bit silly.
 I ignore it in products.

 Dihydroxyacetone (DHA) is the active ingredient in sunless tanners.
 The jury is still out on whether sunless tanners are safe.
 I’ve seen sources that say yes (notably the NHS in the UK), but many that say no. My own OB was anti-sunless tanning while pregnant, it was listed on all of the handouts I was given by the University Clinic, most clinics in the US will state to avoid sunless tanners while pregnant.
-There is a risk of liver damage due to DHA, even when not pregnant.
+There is a risk of liver damage due to sunless tanners, even when not pregnant (though this risk is primarily from the sunless tanner pills).
 Yes, this includes the “natural” sugar products.